If you’ve ever been hit on your head and “seen stars,” those lights weren’t in your imagination.

 - Use protective eyewear for any activity that poses a risk to your eye health.
 This includes working with power tools, playing high-speed sports, and working with chemicals.

 Losing your vision is a life-changing event.
-Seeing stars may be an early sign of a bigger problem, so take them seriously and have your eyes checked soon.
+Seeing stars may be an early sign of a bigger problem, so take this symptom seriously and have your eyes checked soon.